WGGO: Tower collapse and periods of silence

 The station was knocked off the air when its tower collapsed as the result of a windstorm in March 2017.
 At the time, Washington and Sound were in discussion with the insurance company about rebuilding the tower.
 On March 7, 2018, one day before its license was to be automatically forfeited to the FCC, WGGO returned to the air, airing an automated loop of early-to-mid-1970s soft rock.
 Two weeks later, the station began simulcasting WQRS.
-In January 2019, the station went silent again; WGGO's call sign was dropped from WQRS's station identification; WGGO returned to the air March 2 of that year, this time airing conservative talk from Premiere Networks and remaining affiliated with Salem.
+In January 2019, the station went silent again and WGGO's call sign was dropped from WQRS's station identification; WGGO returned to the air March 2 of that year, this time airing conservative talk from Premiere Networks and remaining affiliated with Salem.
 Despite the relative lack of promotion, WGGO registered a measurable audience in the Nielsens for the first time in several years with its return.
 As part of the return, an FM translator was established for the station on 100.5 FM in Olean.

-In late 2019, Waypoint struck an agreement to turn all of its broadcast assets, including the WGGO license, to Standard Media.
+In late 2019, Sound, by then operating as a partially owned collaboration with Waypoint Media, struck an agreement to turn all of its broadcast assets, including the WGGO license, to Standard Media.
 In January 2021, Waypoint withdrew from the sale agreement.
 One month afterward, when Seven Mountains Media announced it would acquire Waypoint's New York assets, WGGO was included among the licenses that would be donated to Family Life Network, along with AM 820 in Elmira; as Family Life does not operate AM stations, has historically declined to purchase such stations (it declined to purchase WBVG or WFBL when involved in a similar swap in 2015), and has so far not applied to change the station's call sign, the fate of WGGO after the swap is unknown, with industry speculation that WGGO and its Elmira counterpart may go silent again.
 The FM translator will go to Seven Mountains Media and will no longer simulcast WGGO.
 The sale closed June 1, 2021, upon which WGGO flipped to Family Life programming.
 Family Life did not include WGGO as one of its affiliates (it did not, for example, change call signs to a WCG, WCI or WCO as with its other stations), and eventual plans were for Family Life to sell WGGO and AM 820 WPGO (the latter of which was spun off to another religious broadcaster in August) to another broadcaster in the future.

-In September 2021, Family Life sold WGGO to Holy Family Communications, which flipped the station to its Roman Catholic format under the brand The Station of the Cross.
+In September 2021, Family Life sold WGGO and translator W263CZ to Holy Family Communications, which flipped the station to its Roman Catholic format under the brand The Station of the Cross.
+The sale was consummated on November 22, 2021, at a price of $100,000.
+Holy Family Communications placed the WGGO studio up for sale in 2023, with the stipulation that it remain in control of the transmitter and studio.